hail-is/hail/infra/README.md

    gcloud config set compute/zone <gcp-zone>
    ```

+- Delete the default network if it exists.

 - Create a service account for Terraform with Owner role, create a
   service account key and place it in
   `$HOME/.hail/terraform_sa_key.json`.